 RAID may refer to any of the following:

-1. Short for Redundant Array of Inexpensive Disks, RAID is an assortment of hard drives connected and setup in ways to help protect or speed up the performance of a computer's disk storage.
+1. Short for redundant array of independent disks, RAID is an assortment of hard drives connected and set up in ways to help protect or speed up the performance of a computer's disk storage.
 RAID is commonly used on servers and high performance computers.
 The picture of the Drobo is a good example of a device using RAID technology.
 RAID uses several techniques used in RAID as explained below.

 Spanning and Software Striping

 Splitting information and writing it across multiple physical disk drives.
 RAID 0 utilizes this technique.

 Duplication of data from one disk drive to another.